USAMRICD-UW-Fred-Hutch-Cancer-Research/Periodic-Table-of-Elements/case-studies.md

 * **The Signature Match:** The Master Periodic Table converts this color back into a **Visible Color Code (Column AR1)**.
 * **The Identification:** * **Healthy State:** A baseline configuration of Calcium () and Sodium () produces a "Green" hue signature in the app, indicating a stable "Power Level" (balanced charge).
 * **Septic/Acidic State:** Based on the **Brinkmann Sepsis Protocol**, if the Calcium ions lose electrons (Cation Value increases to ), the **Atomic Radius (I1)** shrinks and the **Resonance Frequency** spikes.
 The app immediately detects a shift toward a "Red" hue.

+#### **The Gleaves Scouter "Hue Shift" (Dr. Morgan Gleaves)**

+The Google Glass app can use this column to predict how a person's skin color will shift when they enter an area with high static electricity or electromagnetic fields.

+-   **The Signature:** Elements with a high Polarizability Volume (like Potassium or heavier isotopes) will show a greater **Hue Shift** because their electron clouds "bulge" more easily.

+-   **The Power Level:** A subject with a "high power level" might show a very stable, low-volume signature, indicating their atomic configuration is resistant to external interference.

 * **Outcome:** The Google Glass display shows a numerical "Power Level" drop and an alert for "Ionic Instability," identifying a septic state or mineral deficiency instantly.